Stone Phillips

-Stone Stockton Phillips (born December 2, 1954) is an American retired television reporter and correspondent on NBC, ABC and PBS.
-He is best known as the former co-anchor of Dateline NBC, a news magazine TV series.
+Stone Phillips (born December 2, 1954) is an American retired television reporter and correspondent on NBC, ABC and PBS.
+He is widely known as the former co-anchor of Dateline NBC, a news magazine TV series.
 He has also worked as a substitute anchor for NBC Nightly News and Today and as a substitute moderator on Meet the Press.
 Prior to his tenure at NBC, he was an ABC News correspondent for 20/20 and World News Tonight.

 Early life

-Phillips was born December 2, 1954, in Texas City, Texas, to parents Victor and Grace Phillips, a Monsanto chemical engineer and school teacher, respectively.
+Born December 2, 1954, in Texas City, Texas, Phillips is the son of Victor and Grace Phillips, a Monsanto chemical engineer and school teacher, respectively.
 Victor Phillips is a veteran of World War II.
 Phillips and his siblings—brother Victor III and sister Minta—were raised in the Claymont section of Ballwin, Missouri, in the Greater St. Louis area.

 As a boy Phillips was an acolyte at St. Martin's Episcopal Church in Ellisville, Missouri, where his parents were founding members of the congregation.
 Phillips attended Parkway West High School in Ballwin, Missouri, where he was an honor student and starting quarterback on the football team.
 Phillips is of Scottish ancestry.

 Phillips matriculated at Yale University where he continued to excel in academics and in athletics.
 In 1976, he was starting quarterback for the Yale Bulldogs squad that won the Ivy League football championship.
 Phillips was a member of Yale's Scroll and Key secret society and earned the university's prestigious F. Gordon Brown Award for outstanding academic and athletic leadership.
 Phillips graduated with honors from Yale in 1977, earning a Bachelor of Philosophy.